Thomann DNA

 Psychological safety

 Important: if you feel, you're in a situation where psychological safety is not granted, approach a person of trust to support you.
-These can be, but are not limited to, persons from people operations, the lead community, or the agile coaches.
+These can be, but are not limited to, persons from people and culture, the lead community, or the agile coaches.

 How can you contribute to an environment of psychological safety?